LailaSabar/Music_Ontology/README.md

 ### Usage :

-To launch the app, on the root folder of the project, run on terminal :
+Run this command on terminal to lunch the app :

 ```
 python3 app.py
 ```

-A front end of the web app is accessible at `http://127.0.0.1:5000`
+The web page is accessible at `http://127.0.0.1:5000`